csc-training/summerschool/unix/docs/02_Make_modules_and_batch_jobs.md

 Make allows you to define how to build parts of a program and how they depend on other parts. _This enables_:

-- Building parts of a program and only rebuilding nessecsary parts
+- Building parts of a program and only rebuilding necessary parts

-- Building different version and configurations of a program
+- Building different versions and configurations of a program

  ![](images/depend.png){.center width=40%}